romaneriksen/csharp-fundamentals-primitive-types/README.md

 # C# Primitive Data Types

-In Java, there are two categories of data types:
+In c#, there are two categories of data types:

 1. **Built-in value types** for storing simple values like numbers, strings and booleans.
 2. **Built-in reference types** more advanced types for storing collections and objects.